lbenit/Floristic_map_africa/README.md

-\*I recommend viewing the scripts by running them in colab.
-Just click on the script in GitHub and there should be an 'Open in Colab' button at the top of the script\*
+**I recommend viewing the scripts by running them in Colab.
+Just click on the script in GitHub and there should be an 'Open in Colab' button at the top of the script.**